 - Select for the connection you wish to modify.

 At the bottom of the page, toggle Enforce integration permissions on or off.
 If enabled, only specific users have access to use the connection in a process.
+This does not affect which users can run the Workflow in general.

 - Select when completed.